tillysscott/ONT_analysis/TE_annotation/README.md

 # TE annotation
 This is a collection of scripts to generate a TE library and mask TE
+You will need seqkit, TwoBit and ParseRM installed locally

 ## Step 1 - Generate a TE library
 Use RepeatModeler2 with the LTRStruct pipeline to generate a de novo TE library for that species